Why “Good Content” Doesn’t Turn Into Pipeline

 And the tricky part is that buyer-centric language is usually already sitting somewhere in your business.

 It’s in Slack threads between your team and a customer where someone clarifies, “we’re basically trying to…” and then fills in the blank in a way your H1 never would.
 You’ll also hear it when a prospect pushes back on something and reframes it in their own terms.
-This is gold.
+Use that.
 Or when a sales rep paraphrases a problem quickly, without overthinking it, just to keep the conversation moving.

 None of it’s polished.
 That’s kind of the point.